bgoodwine/HDF5/docs/README.md

 ## Memory access type
 Memory accesses can be to the computer's [primary memory, like RAM or ROM](https://www.geeksforgeeks.org/random-access-memory-ram-and-read-only-memory-rom/), or [secondary memory, like the computer's hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive).
 A future experiment could involve comparing hard disk (HDD) access to other types of secondary memory (such as SSD).

 Even when running experiments on access time for one type of secondary memory, [it's complicated](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/8_MainMemory.html).
-Operating systems present an illusion of contiguous memory, while allocating blocks of memory that align with easier-to-access blocks in physical memory.
+Operating systems present an illusion of contiguous memory, while allocating these blocks in memory to align with easier-to-access blocks in physical memory.
 Most also wait to write changes recorded in RAM to the HDD until the opportune moment and make replicas of files to protect against data loss.
 These, along with many other factors, play a role in measured access times.

 ## Mixed datasets
-One of the main benefits of `HDF5` files is that they can store arbitrarily complex data types within the datasets, including complex data types.
+One of the main benefits of `HDF5` files is that they can store arbitrarily complex data types within the datasets, including complex data types, such as `structs` in `C` or classes in `C++`.
 A future experiment could involve comparing access time and compression ratio of `HDF5` files and other file formats for increasingly complex data types to see if `HDF5` provides any significant advantage over alternatives, or seeing how `HDF5` compares to other mixed-type dataset file formats.

 # References
 ### "6 hours of debugging can save you 5 minutes of reading documentation" - @jcsrb on Twitter